-“Crazy fast, Crazy smart” is the tagline for Honor’s first phone with the revolutionary GPU Turbo Technology and 4D gaming, Honor Play.
-It is a respectable mid-range phone with a surprising number of features borrowed from flagship like the Mate 10 and P20 Pro.
+“Crazy fast, Crazy smart” is the tagline for Honor’s first phone with the revolutionary GPU Turbo Technology, Honor Play.
+It is a respectable mid-range phone with a surprising number of features borrowed from flagships like the Mate 10 and P20 Pro.

-With its big screen, a powerful processor and the Turbo tech, Honor Play is the best choice for you intense PUBG sessions.
+With its big screen, powerful processor, and Turbo tech, Honor Play is the best choice for your intense PUBG sessions.

 But is it worth all the hype?
 Does the Turbo tech perform as advertised?
 Is the device worth every penny of your money?
 Read on to find the answers in our in-depth review of the phone.

-The placement of keys is as we usually see on the Honor and Huawei phones.
-On the right-hand side, you’ll find a power key along with a volume rocker both of which are well within the hand’s reach and can be operated single-handedly with ease.
+The placement of keys is a usual trait that we usually see on the Honor and Huawei phones.
+On the right-hand side, you’ll find a power key along with a volume rocker, both of which are well within the hand’s reach and can be operated single-handedly with ease.

-The viewing angles are pretty good to a certain degree but as the angle gets smaller, the screen loses its viewability to an extent.
+The viewing angles are pretty good to a certain degree, but as the angle gets smaller, the screen loses its viewability to some extent.
 The display gets specifically dull when looking from the top.
 This may not be a serious issue as we have not encountered any problems in normal usage.

 Other than that, the screen really struggles in direct sunlight.
-Even with brightness cranked to the full, it is pretty hard to browse through the phone outdoors, let along watch movies or play games in sunlight.
+Even with the brightness cranked to the full, it is pretty hard to browse through the phone outdoors, let alone watch movies or play games in sunlight.

 Honor Play features the EMUI 8.2 skin on top of Android 8.1 Oreo.
 If you have already handled Honor 10, the experience is very similar here.
 It uses multiple home screens to house all of your icons.

 However, if you are addicted to the app drawer, EMUI lets you change the layout and enable the app drawer.
-There are many other options in the latest EMUI which include lowering down the display resolution to conserve battery, changing the warmth of display and the list goes on.
+There are many other options in the latest EMUI, which include lowering down the display resolution to conserve battery, changing the warmth of the display, and the list goes on.

-Game mode is another useful feature which you can avail so that during those intense and immersive gaming sessions when you are enjoying a PUBG game with your buddies no one interrupts.
+The game mode is another useful feature that you can avail yourself so that during those intense and immersive gaming sessions when you are enjoying a PUBG game with your buddies, no one interrupts.

-There is also a party mode which lets you connect with 7 other Honor Play devices to stream the same music through all of them, thus creating a surround sound effect.
+There is also a party mode that lets you connect with 7 other Honor Play devices to stream the same music through all of them, thus creating a surround sound effect.

-The highlighting feature of the Honor Play is its Kirin 970 chipset which is the same that powers Huawei’s top-notch phones like the Mate 10 series and the P20 Pro.
-It’s really impressive to see this chip in a device with such a low price tag.
+The highlighting feature of the Honor Play is its Kirin 970 chipset, which is the same that powers Huawei’s top-notch phones like the Mate 10 series and the P20 Pro.
+It’s awe-inspiring to see this chip in a device with such a low price tag.

-Other specs of the phone include Mali-G72 MP12 GPU, and 4GB RAM and a huge 64GB of internal storage which should be enough for heavy users including mobile gamers.
+Other specs of the phone include the Mali-G72 MP12 GPU, 4GB RAM, and a huge 64GB of internal storage, which should be enough for heavy users, including mobile gamers.

 The device also performed well in benchmarking apps and scored decently on AnTuTu and Geekbench.

-So we went to play intensive games and heavy multitasking and the device turned out to be what it was promised.
-Though Honor has compromised on design and many other things but has truly come out with an amazing gaming phone and that too within a controlled price.
+So we went to play intensive games, and heavy multitasking, and the device turned out to be what the Honor promised it though the company has compromised on design and many other things but has indeed come out with a fantastic gaming phone, and that too within a controlled price.

 The new Asphalt 9: Legends ran on the device like a charm.
-We didn’t notice any lag, pauses, glitches or any type of frame drops during the game.
+We didn’t notice any lag, pauses, glitches, or frame drops during the game.

 Honor Play comes with a massive 3750mAh battery that also supports 18W fast charging which can charge up the phone from 0% to 50% in 30 minutes

-In our real-life usage tests, the phone consumed 13% battery which is far better than Oppo F7 (which lost 19% in moderate usage).
-In heavy usage, the phone consumed 19% battery with intense gaming and heavy multitasking which indicates that it packs an outstanding battery with good optimization to fulfill the needs of even the most avid gamers.
+In our real-life 1 hour test, the phone consumed 13% battery, which is far better than Oppo F7 (which lost 19% in moderate usage).
+In another heavy usage test, the phone consumed 19% battery with intense gaming and heavy multitasking, which indicates that it packs an outstanding battery with good optimization to fulfill the needs of even the most avid gamers.

-In auto-mode, the Honor Play turns out to produce true and natural colors and shows decent enough dynamic range in good lighting conditions.
-The HDR mode does a good job in brightening the darker corners of the picture while maintaining the exposure.
+In auto-mode, the Honor Play turns out to produce true and natural colors and shows a decent enough dynamic range in good lighting conditions.
+The HDR mode does an excellent job of brightening the darker corners of the picture while maintaining exposure.

 Artificial intelligence in the camera enhances the picture and is capable of recognizing 22 objects in 500 different scenarios.

-Though this might be true, the AI robs the picture of its natural colors and aggressively treats the picture to the point where it starts looking artificial which is a huge turn-off.
+Though this might be true, the AI robs the picture of its natural colors and aggressively treats the image to a point where it starts looking artificial, which is a huge turn-off.

-The portrait mode identifies the subject promptly and does a good job with distinguishing between the background and the foreground.
+The portrait mode identifies the subject promptly and does an excellent job of distinguishing between the background and the foreground.

 Here are some of the more samples of aggressive AI treatment of the phone and also how it performs at night along with HDR Mode.

-As expected, Honor Play isn’t capable of excellent low light images but that’s just fine considering the price tag.
-The AI, however, helps and brightens up the dark corners and gives a better low light experience.
+As expected, Honor Play isn’t capable of great low-light images, but that’s just fine considering the price tag.
+The AI, however, helps and brightens up the dark corners and gives a better low-light experience.
 With a well-lit subject, the pictures can come out very convincing.

 Honor Play can shoot 4K videos at 30fps and 1080p videos at 60fps.
 Moreover, if you are a photography enthusiast, we really think you should take pictures without the AI on, to avoid the over-saturation and extra brightening of the colors.

 Should you buy it?
-Well, that depends on what you are buying the phone for.
-If its gaming and performance along with a superb battery, you can go for it with your eyes closed and you’ll not go wrong.
+Well, that depends on your needs and usage pattern.
+If it’s about gaming and performance along with a superb battery, you can go for it with your eyes closed, and you’ll not repent.

-But if its camera and a premium design you are after and willing to compromise on the performance part, Honor Play might not be the phone for you.
+But if it’s the camera and premium design you are after and willing to compromise on the performance part, Honor Play might not be the phone for you.